siemens/JMiniZinc/README.md

 $ mvn clean install
 ```

-will automatically fetch all dependencies (declared in [`pom.xml`](pom.xml)) and compile the project.
+in any of the subprojects will automatically fetch all dependencies (declared in [`pom.xml`](pom.xml)) and compile the project.
+Executing this command in the [`at.siemens.ct.jminizinc`](at.siemens.ct.jminizinc) subfolder will build all components at once.

-Artifacts generated will be placed in `target/`.
-Most notably you'll find there a JAR file called `jminizinc-1.0.jar`.
+Artifacts generated will be placed in the `target/` folders in the subprojects.
+Most notably you'll find there JAR files called `core-1.1.jar`, `diag-1.1.jar` and so on.

 ## Usage